amirpnf/TP3_Java/Rapport.md

 }
 ```

-Finally, here's the whole `Pebble` class, in which all of these method are implemented and defined.
+Finally, here's the whole `Pebble` class, in which all of these methods are implemented and defined.
 ```java
 import java.util.Arrays;